cycle/docs/annotated/embeddings.md

 # Embeddings
-THe ORM can simplify the definition of large entities by proving the ability to split some of the columns into an embedded entity.
+The ORM can simplify the definition of large entities by providing the ability to split some of the columns into an embedded entity.
 Embedded entities by default will always be loaded with the parent object.
 However, partial entity selection is possible as well.

 > Embedded entities do not support relations at the moment.